sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

 with any modern IDE, you can use auto-complete to help you.
 This also has the benefit where each value is an `int` in disguise, making checking equality of two different ChessWinner variables much faster than checking Strings.

+Now, you may be thinking "Okay, but there are only two possibilities for conference: EASTERN and WESTERN, so let's use a `boolean`".
+And that's reasonable, but *what if that changes*.
+What if, say, the NBA expanded to 32 teams, as many suggest they are exploring, and in doing so switch to 4 conferences for scheduling reasons? **How many places in our code would __necessarily have to change?** With effective use of the enumerated type, the only place in our code where we will necessarily need to make changes is in the `Conference.java` file!
+This makes our code much more **stable**, where a change is one place doesn't have to propagate to other places!
+We will talk much more about this in Design.

 ### Hey, where are your comments?

 You may have noticed that I have barely any comments in my code.
 This isn't unintentional, nor is it laziness.